ayuspathak/PN-Guidance-Interceptor-Missile-Simulation-with-Matlab-Simulink/README.md

 Or you can just open the simulink file `Interceptor6DOF.slx` provided by me, and simply run it and get the readings of interception, missile & target positions and velocities.

+You can:

 Double click the State_Integrator block and try changing the initial velocity.
+Double click the Guidance_PN block and change the Navigation Constant (N = 4) to N = 2 and observe how the missile struggles to hit the target.

 ## Disclaimer